2025-ilaria/project-/methodology.md

 ---

-📌  _Let's take a closer look at the specific tools we used throughout the project_  📌 :
+📌  _Let's take a closer look at the specific tools we used throughout the project_: ⬇️

 ## 1️⃣ ArCo and ArCo SPARQL endpoint: what are they?

-The **ArCo Knowledge Graph** is a structured and semantically enriched representation of the Italian cultural heritage, developed by the Italian Institute of Cultural Heritage (ICCD) and the Italian Ministry of Culture.
+The **ArCo Knowledge Graph** is a structured and semantically enriched representation of the Italian cultural heritage, developed by the <a href="https://it.wikipedia.org/wiki/Istituto_centrale_per_il_catalogo_e_la_documentazione">Italian Institute of Cultural Heritage (ICCD)</a> and the <a href="https://en.wikipedia.org/wiki/Ministry_of_Culture_(Italy)">Italian Ministry of Culture</a>.
-It is built using Linked Open Data (LOD) principles and the Resource Description Framework (RDF), and it is based on a set of domain-specific ontologies (the ArCo Ontologies) that formally describe cultural heritage entities, such as artworks, monuments, archaeological sites, museums, archives, and their relationships.
+It is built using <a href="https://en.wikipedia.org/wiki/Linked_data">Linked Open Data (LOD)</a> principles and the <a href="https://en.wikipedia.org/wiki/Resource_Description_Framework">Resource Description Framework (RDF)</a>, and it is based on a set of domain-specific ontologies (<a href="http://wit.istc.cnr.it/arco/lode/extract?lang=en&url=https://raw.githubusercontent.com/ICCD-MiBACT/ArCo/master/ArCo-release/ontologie/arco/arco.owl">the ArCo Ontologies</a>) that formally describe cultural heritage entities, such as artworks, monuments, archaeological sites, museums, archives, and their relationships.

 The main goal of ArCo is to transform the vast catalog of Italian cultural heritage into a machine-readable, interoperable, and reusable knowledge graph.